LASO Cycle 3

 Eligibility

-• Eligible applicants are LEAs awarded Strong Foundations Implementation (SFI) for school year 2025-26 implementing approved core Texas OER instructional materials in campuses with a 2024 federal accountability identification, including Comprehensive Support and Improvement (CSI), Targeted Support and Improvement (TSI), and Additional Targeted Support (ATS) campuses.
+• Eligible applicants are LEAs awarded Strong Foundations Implementation (SFI) for school year 2025-26 implementing approved core instructional materials in campuses with a 2024 federal accountability identification, including Comprehensive Support and Improvement (CSI), Targeted Support and Improvement (TSI), and Additional Targeted Support (ATS) campuses.

 Funding Estimates